 James Seymour, M.D.

 Dr. James Seymour joined Sierra Tucson’s staff in June 2010.
 In addition to serving as Attending Physician, he accepted a promotion to Associate Medical Director in January 2014, allowing him to further support and enhance the medical team’s ability to meet our patients’ clinical complexity.
 Dr. Seymour received his medical degree from the University of Tennessee and completed his psychiatric residency at the University of Virginia in 1983.
 He studied for three years with the American Institute of Short Term Dynamic Psychotherapy and has practiced in both inpatient and outpatient settings.
 Dr. Seymour was an officer with the United States Public Health Service, where he served as Mental Health Director of the Tucson Area Indian Health Service.
 For ten years he served as Assistant Medical Director of an inpatient behavioral health and substance abuse program focused on the healing of mind, body, and spirit.
 Dr. Seymour is Board-certified by both the American Board of Psychiatry and Neurology and the American Board of Addiction Medicine.
 His special areas of interest include addictions, eating disorders, trauma recovery, and both Cognitive-Behavioral Therapy and Dialectical Behavior Therapy.
 Dr. Seymour believes strongly in the resilience of the human spirit and sees the role of the psychiatrist as assisting the person in removing obstacles to the natural healing and recovery process. # Top

 Nia M. Sipp, M.D.

 Dr. Nia Sipp joined Sierra Tucson’s medical team in December 2012.
 After quickly developing a reputation for compassionate, expert care and strong clinical leadership, she was named Medical Director for the Eating Disorders Program in July 2013.
 Dr. Sipp received her medical degree from the University of Pittsburgh School of Medicine and completed Fellowships in both Child and Adolescent Psychiatry and Addiction Psychiatry at Emory University School of Medicine.
-Dr. Sipp is Board-certified in General Psychiatry, Child and Adolescent Psychiatry, and Addiction Psychiatry.
+She is board-certified in General Psychiatry, Child and Adolescent Psychiatry, and Addiction Psychiatry.
 Dr. Sipp relocated from the Atlanta area where she was on staff at Children’s Healthcare of Atlanta and Willowbrooke at Tanner and was in private practice with Meridian Psychiatric Associates.
 She has received several national recognitions including 2007 Recipient of the APA/SAMHSA Minority Fellowship Award. # Top